-In this unit students examine the place of sacred texts and their literary forms within a religious tradition.
-Students explore the importance of sacred texts as the source of a tradition and learn how to interpret and describe their meaning for the earlier and continuing tradition.
+Students examine the place of texts and their literary forms within a religious tradition.
+Story-telling is one of the major literary forms in religious traditions; other forms include law, prophecy, sacred songs, reflection and instruction.
+Students explore the importance of texts at the source of a tradition and how their meaning for the earlier and continuing tradition might be found and described.

-The process of searching for and giving expression to the meaning of texts is called exegesis.
-This unit introduces students to basic methods of exegesis to bring about a deeper awareness of how sacred texts came about, and the meaning of those texts for the religious tradition.
-The skills of exegetical method are introduced to the students.
+The process of searching for and giving expression to the meaning of text is called exegesis.
+This unit introduces students to basic methods of exegesis to bring about a deeper awareness of how texts came about, and the meaning of texts to the religious tradition.
+This unit requires the study of texts in a variety of literary forms.
+The texts may come from one religious tradition or from a range of religious traditions